Short Squeeze Stocks to Watch: The 20 Most Shorted Names in 2026

 short squeeze stocks - Key Metrics That Signal a Possible Short Squeeze

-Based on short interest ratio (days to cover), the following companies with a market cap of more than $10B currently rank among the most shorted in the market.
+Based on short interest as a percentage of float, the following companies with a market cap of more than $10B currently rank among the most shorted in the market.

 Rank